GovTechSG/seed-docs-new/configure-cli-tools/how-to-clone-a-bitbucket-repository-over-ssh-with-cloudflare-access.md

 ```

 > **Note**:
-> If your macOS device has M1 chip, then the location of `cloudflared` could be `/opt/homebrew/bin/cloudflared`.
+> If your macOS device has an M1 chip, the location of `cloudflared` may be `/opt/homebrew/bin/cloudflared`.

 4. Test the SSH flow by attempting to clone the project.